 - 4 eggs (fried)

-- If using American bacon, saute briefly on a large ungreased pan and omit oil from next step.
+If using American bacon, sauté briefly in a large un-greased pan and omit oil/butter from next step.

-- When vegetables begin to look transparent, garlic, soy sauce, and 1/2 tablespoon of the butter and saute for another 2 to 3 minutes.
+When vegetables begin to look transparent, add garlic, soy sauce, and 1/2 tablespoon of the butter and sauté for another 2 to 3 minutes.